andrew-fellowes/beautiful_soup_challenge/README.md

 ### 2. Scrape and Analyse Mars Weather Data

+There are 12 months on Mars

+There are 1867 Martian days' worth of data

 1. Plot of monthly average minimum temperatures
 ![average minimum temps](avg_min_temp.png)

 2. Plot of monthly average minimum temperatures sorted by average temperature
 ![sorted average minimum temperatures](sorted_temp.png)

+The coldest month in Curiosity's location is month 3 at -83.30729166666667 Celsius

+The hottest month in Curiosity's location is month 8 at -68.38297872340425 Celsius

 3. Plot of monthly average atmospheric pressure sorted by average pressure
 ![sorted average montly pressure](sorted_pressure.png)

+The month with lowest average atmospheric pressure is month 6 at 745.0544217687075 Pascals

+The month with highest average atmospheric pressure is month 9 at 913.3059701492538 Pascals

 4. Plot of daily minimum temperatures
 ![daily minimum temperatres](min_temp.png)